 Please don’t be sensitive or defensive if you receive negative feedback.
 Negative feedback can be hard to take, I know.
 But you need to suck it up.
 Practice, practice, practice.
 This is not something that happens immediately.
-Like everything our skills take time to develop.
+Like everything, our skills take time to develop.
 If you look at my earlier posts on Travel Charm you will see how different my blogs were (and may I say just a tad boring!)

-And remember we will always continue to learn, and you should always look at ways to keep your blog posts fresh.
+Also, remember we will always continue to learn, and you should always look at ways to keep your blog posts fresh.